splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 xcode-select -- install
 ```

-#### Installing Clang on Windows ####

-How you install clang will depend on the Terminal you are using.
+**Windows** How you install clang on Windows depends on the Terminal you are using.
 If you are using Bash in Windows 10, follow the instructions for installing clang on Linux.
-If you are using MSys2 then you can install clang using the following command.
+If you are using MSys2 then you can install clang using the following command:

 ```bash
 pacman -Sy mingw-w64-x86_64-clang mingw-w64-i686-clang